KITS, Modules, Product Post

 3. Select the Correct Board: In the Arduino IDE, navigate to the “Tools” menu and select the appropriate board.
 In this case, it’s the “Arduino Uno.”

-4. Choose the Correct Port: In the “Tools” menu, select the port to which your Arduino Uno is connected.
-If unsure, check your computer’s “Device Manager” to identify the correct port.
+4. Choose the Correct Port: In the Tools menu, select the port to which your Arduino Uno is connected.
+If unsure, check your computer’s Device Manager to identify the correct port.

-5. Verify and Upload: To begin, click on the ‘Verify’ button (checkmark icon) to check for any syntax errors in your code.
-Once you have ensured everything is in order, proceed by clicking on the ‘Upload’ button (right arrow icon) to transfer the code to your Arduino Uno.
+5. Verify and Upload: To begin, click the ‘Verify’ button (checkmark icon) to check for syntax errors in your code.
+Ensure everything is correct before clicking the ‘Upload’ button (right arrow icon).
+This will transfer the code to your Arduino Uno.

 Testing the Motor

 2. Observe Motor Behavior: Once powered up, your motor should start moving according to the commands in your code.
-If it doesn’t, double-check your wiring and code for any mistakes.
+If it doesn’t, double-check your wiring and code for mistakes.

 3. Adjustments (if necessary): If the motor behavior isn’t as expected, you may need to review and debug your code.
 Check for typos, incorrect pin assignments, or logic errors.